 Below you can find some examples of EMF sources:

-- some living organisms (e.g., electric eel)
+- Some living organisms (e.g., electric eel).

 Electrochemical cell types

-An electrochemical cell is one of the types of energy sources.
+An electrochemical cell is one of the types of energy source.
 It can be created by placing metallic electrodes in an electrolyte where a chemical reaction either generates or uses an electric current.
 Electrochemical cells which generate an electric current are called voltaic cells (named after their inventor, the Italian physicist Alessandro Volta) or galvanic cells (named after the Italian physicist and physician Luigi Galvani).
 Common batteries consist of one or more such cells.
 In other electrochemical cells, an externally supplied electric current is used to drive a chemical reaction (which would not occur spontaneously).

 In any electrochemical process, electrons (gained by a redox reaction) flow from one chemical substance to another.
 Two metal electrodes (anode and cathode) immersed in a salt solution create a galvanic cell, which induces the flow of an electric current.
 These metals must have a different tendency to lose electrons.
-The cathode (+) is an electrode with higher electric potential, and anode (-) is the one with lower electric potential.
+The cathode (+) is an electrode with higher electric potential, and the anode (-) is the one with lower electric potential.

 The oxidation half-reaction occurs at the anode, and the reduction half-reaction occurs at the cathode.
-Both the anode and cathode are electrodes, but anode is negatively charged, while the cathode is positively charged.
+Both the anode and cathode are electrodes, but the anode is negatively charged, while the cathode is positively charged.
 The conventional current flow is from the cathode to the anode, while electrons flow from the anode to the cathode.